Search This Blog

 How did Dan Brown make The Da Vinci Code a Best-seller?

-1. Compelling Plot and Structure
+1. Gripping Plot and Pacing

 4. Accessible Writing Style

-5. Strong Marketing and Word of Mouth
+6. Effective Marketing and Word of Mouth

 Tuesday, September 10, 2024